hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Community

-A community a unique namespace, identifying a set of underlying applications. on the Common app.
+A community a unique namespace, identifying a set of underlying applications on the Common app.
 A community contains GROUPS; groups may be joined by PROFILE ADDRESSES.

 See [models/community.ts](../libs/model/src/models/community.ts)